vyos/vyos-documentation/docs/system/flow-accounting.rst

 .. cfgcmd:: set system flow-accounting disable-imt

    Internally, in flow-accounting processes exist a buffer for data exchanging between core process and plugins (each export target is a separated plugin).
    If you have high traffic levels or noted some problems with missed records or stopping exporting, you may try to increase a default buffer size (10 MiB) with the next command:

 .. cfgcmd:: set system flow-accounting buffer-size <buffer size>

    In case, if you need to catch some logs from flow-accounting daemon, you may configure logging facility:

 .. cfgcmd:: set system flow-accounting syslog-facility <facility>

+   TBD

 Flow Export
 -----------